WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

 \subsubsection{In-situ Measurement}

-To validate WGAST under real-world conditions, we leveraged a network of 33 ground-based sensors distributed across the ROI, each recording ambient air temperature ($T_a$) at a height of 2.10 meters following standard meteorological protocols.
-The validation period spanned from 1 April 2025 to 30 May 2025, during which 25 cloud-free Terra MODIS LST images were acquired.
-Accordingly, WGAST was applied to generate $25$ 10 m LST observations corresponding to these dates.
-Figure \ref{fig:sensors} illustrates the spatial distribution of the sensors.
-It is worth emphasizing that, during the same period, only two Landsat 8 LST acquisitions were available, on 01 May 2025 and 17 May 2025, both of which were partially affected by cloud contamination.
-Moreover, no usable Landsat 8 data were available for April due to persistent cloud cover and technical issues.
-In stark contrast, our approach successfully generated $25$ cloud-free LST observations at 10 m resolution over the same timeframe.
+To validate WGAST under real-world conditions, we used a network of 33 near-ground sensors distributed across the ROI, each measuring near-surface air temperature ($T_a$) at a height of 2 m following standard meteorological protocols.
+The validation period extended from 1 April to 30 May 2025, during which 25 cloud-free Terra MODIS LST images were acquired.
+Accordingly, WGAST generated 25 cloud-free LST maps at 10 m resolution for the same dates.
+Fig.\ref{fig:sensors} shows the spatial distribution of the sensors.
+During this period, only two Landsat 8 LST acquisitions (1 May and 17 May 2025) were available, both partially affected by clouds.
+Moreover, no usable Landsat 8 data were available in April due to persistent cloud cover and technical issues.
+In contrast, WGAST produced $25$ complete LST observations over the same timeframe.

-Although $T_a$ and LST are fundamentally distinct physical quantities, they are known to exhibit strong radiative coupling, particularly under clear-sky and daytime conditions.
-This coupling makes air temperature a reliable proxy for indirectly assessing the consistency and physical realism of WGAST’s fused LST outputs.

-Field observations revealed that $T_a$ measured by the ground sensors remains relatively stable within a 10 m spatial window.
-This stability makes it highly comparable to the 10 m resolution LST maps generated by WGAST.
-Thus, we extracted the exact geographic coordinates of each sensor location from the fused LST maps and assigned the corresponding 10\,m\,$\times$\,10\,m pixel value as the representative LST.
-This resulted in a spatially aligned dataset of paired $T_a$ and LST values.
+Although $T_a$ and LST represent distinct physical variables, they exhibit strong radiative coupling under clear-sky daytime conditions.
+This relationship makes $T_a$ a reliable proxy for indirectly evaluating the consistency and physical realism of WGAST’s fused LST outputs.
+Additionally, field observations indicate that $T_a$ remains relatively stable within a 10 m spatial window, making it comparable to the 10 m WGAST-derived LST maps.
+Thus, for each sensor location, we extracted its exact geographic coordinates from the fused LST maps and assigned the corresponding 10 m\,$\times$\,10 m pixel value as the representative LST.
+This produced a spatially aligned dataset of paired $T_a$ and LST values.